Data-Only-Greater/taxonopy/README.md

 ```

 As can be seen, a new Excel file called "toasters.xlsx" has been created.
-Within the Excel file, for fields below the second level, the headers of the
+Within the Excel file, the headers are separated with a colon to show
-Excel file are separated with a colon to show the relationships, i.e. for the
+relationships for fields below the second level, i.e. for the
 "Name/Features/Browning Control" field, the header shows "Features:Browning
 Control".